 - Track the availability, health, and resource utilization of Kubernetes infrastructure

-- Get an intuitive view on your workloads and quickly identify unexpected replica counts or excessive pod-level resource limits
+- Get an intuitive view of your workloads and quickly identify unexpected replica counts or excessive pod-level resource limits

 - Automatically discover and instrument thousands of pods with no manual configuration changes.

-While DevOps and SREs will be happy to learn about these powerful capabilities, Dynatrace’s value extends far beyond just Kubernetes observability.
-Dynatrace leverages its powerful AI to provide end-to-end visibility into the entire software stack, mapping and analyzing dependencies in near real time to determine both the root cause of any disruption and the impact of slowdowns as they pertain to business KPIs.
+While DevOps and SRE teams will be happy to learn about these powerful capabilities, Dynatrace’s value extends far beyond just Kubernetes observability.
+Dynatrace uses its powerful AI to provide end-to-end visibility into the entire software stack, mapping and analyzing dependencies in near real time to determine both the root cause of any disruption and the impact of slowdowns as they pertain to business KPIs.

-Regardless of your cloud platform, container runtime, service mesh layer, or the number of nodes you are running, Dynatrace makes monitoring your Kubernetes infrastructure — and everything else in your cloud environment — simple.
+Regardless of your cloud platform, container runtime, service-mesh layer, or the number of nodes you’re running, Dynatrace makes monitoring your Kubernetes infrastructure—and everything else in your cloud environment—simple.

 Further your Kubernetes knowledge

-Kubernetes is a hard, complex implementation, and operations at the enterprise level is not a walk in the park, requiring adequate monitoring and a different approach than with classic stacks.
+Kubernetes is a hard, complex implementation, and operations at the enterprise level are not a walk in the park, requiring adequate monitoring and a different approach than with classic stacks.

 - Take a deeper dive into Monitoring Kubernetes Infrastructure for day 2 operations